Maxpols/SocialRoboticsFinalProject/readme.txt

 The program is designed to interact with an AlphaMini robot.
 Here you may list the different behavior that relies on the various sensors that produce certain behavior

 - **Touch**: The robot responds by doing x when touched on the fore/middle/back part of his head-sensor
 - **Aruco cards**: The robot responds to seeing an Aruco card.
 These are used to provide multiple-choice answers to a question asked by the robot.
+Custom aruco cards can be found as .pdf file.
-- **Faces**: The robot responds to seeing faces.
-The robot only starts telling a story after it sees a listener's face.
+- **Speech/Microphone**: The robot has a microphone which can register speech, though it's far from perfect and you may need to repeat yourself several times before it correctly registers.

 Please note that you will need the appropriate hardware (an AlphaMini robot with the necessary sensors) to fully interact with this program.